Yrria/ITECT-116-Project/README.md

 <br>

-# STEP 6: Merge chnages to main branch (Merge data of your branch into Main branch).
+# STEP 6: Merge changes to main branch (Merge data of your branch into Main branch).
 ### NOTES: Make sure your branch is up todate before merging to main branch. <br> After "git merge main" then switched to main branch (git checkout main). <br> Ignore this message: "'main' Your branch is behind 'origin/kana' by 2 commits, and can be fast-forwarded ". <br> After merging your own branch into main (git merge your-own-branch) and pushing, it will be automatically updated. <br> Use "git status" to double check the branch.

 | Command                                     | Description                                                       |